 Dartford Borough Council CCTV

-As part of Dartford Borough Council's Community Safety Unit and working closely with Kent Police, Metropolitan Police, London Transport Police and the Retail Security Group DTAC, the aim is to reduce crime within the town centre and provide a safer environment for residents, visitors and traders alike.
+As part of Dartford Borough Council's Community Safety Unit and working closely with Kent Police, Metropolitan Police, London Transport Police and the Retail Security Group DTAC, the aim is to reduce crime within the Town Centre and surrounding areas and provide a safer environment for residents, visitors and traders alike.

 The operating principles of Dartford Borough Council's CCTV system is governed by its Codes Of Practice.
 Please follow this link if you are wish to view the Code PDF, 568.31 KB.

 Digital footage is retained for at least 31 days (unless part of an ongoing investigation) and can only be requested by the Police, partner organisations or a via a subject access request.

 Insurance companies can obtain copies of footage upon request and payment of a fee.
 The cost of reviewing our footage records and providing a digital copy of relevant footage (if available) is £59.
 If you are an insurance company and would like to request a CCTV footage.
 You will need to pay via a credit/debit card.

 The Council uses body worn cameras for its enforcement activities and for its staff’s personal safety and welfare.
 The recordings provide video and audio evidence of interactions between its staff, its contractors and members of the public.
 All recordings are incident specific.
 Clear signage is displayed, for example on an individual’s uniform, to show that recording is taking place and whether the recording includes audio.

 Our CCTV and body worn cameras are overt methods implemented to promote public reassurance, capture best evidence, modify behaviour, prevent harm and deter people from committing crime and/or engaging in anti-social behaviour.
 More information on the use of body worn cameras is included within the Body Worn Video Policy.